Cranberry Baseball League

 Starting Times

 Section B: The starting time of weekday regular season games shall be 6:00 p.m.
-Starting times for night, holiday, Saturday, and Sunday games shall be set by the home team with the approval of the commissioner.
+Starting times for night, holiday, Saturday, and Sunday games shall be set by the home team with the approval of the President.
 A team unable to field nine players at the scheduled time may have an additional 15 minutes before a forfeiture is awarded and an additional 45 minutes before the second game of a doubleheader is forfeited.
 [Back To Top]

 Article VII: Team Rosters and Player Eligibility